bobwoodcock/confluence-tables/README.md

 You can pull all the tables from a Confluence page into a Pandas DataFrame by using the ingest_html method.
 ```
 # Define variables
 page_id = 377094384 # This is the PageId of the confluence page that we want to interact with.
-You can get this id from going to 'Page Information' in
+You can get this id from going to 'Page Information' in Confluence.
+The id is a number in the URL.

 confluence = ConfluenceTable(page_id)
 df = confluence.ingest_html("dfs)